cloudblog004/fantasticfoodies/content/en/posts/2056-how-to-make-super-quick-homemade-scrambled-eggs-southwestern-style.md

 - " Favorite Salsa"
 recipeinstructions:
 - ""
 - "Cook bacon.
-While bacon is cooking peel baked potato, dice tomato &amp; grilled chicken breast."
+While bacon is cooking peel baked potato, dice tomato & grilled chicken breast."
 - "In a large skillet on medium high put in some bacon grease or cooking oil and cook the diced baked potato.
-Once done add the chicken, tomato,bacon &amp; jalapeños and simmer 3 to 5 minutes"
+Once done add the chicken, tomato,bacon & jalapeños and simmer 3 to 5 minutes"
 - "In a separate bowl scramble the 7 eggs with the heavy cream or milk."
-- "Pour into simmering pan of meat, potatoes, tomato &amp; jalapeños and add cheese."
+- "Pour into simmering pan of meat, potatoes, tomato & jalapeños and add cheese."
 - "Cook till eggs are done then place some on a plate with a spoon of sour cream on top and your favorite salsa.
 Enjoy!"
 - "Ready to serve and ENJOY!"
 categories: